Last updated on October 18, 2023

 But MTGA doesn’t have access to all of the cards and formats like Magic Online.
 It only has cards from Ixalan onward as well as its own Arena base and Alchemy sets.
 This means older formats like Modern aren’t available, and new formats like Historic and Alchemy are there to give the Constructed format some variety.

-MTGA’s primary difference from MTGO and paper Magic is its claim of being free to play.
-But this claim isn’t entirely accurate, and any paper Magic or MTGO player is sure to have some skepticism.
+MTGA’s primary difference from paper Magic and MTGO is its claim of being free to play.
+But this claim isn’t entirely accurate, and any paper Magic or MTGO player knows it costs money and is sure to have some skepticism.

 What Exactly Does “Free to Play” Mean?